Feeling Out of Control Around Food? Here’s Why

 Ordering pizza on a Friday night after a long week is one thing.

-Dissociating whenever you open a bag of chips or useing food to cope with any and all uncomfortable emotions, sensations, memories, and so on is often a different story.
+Dissociating whenever you open a bag of chips or using food to cope with any uncomfortable emotions, sensations, memories, and so on is often a different story.
 Food — restricting it and eating it — doesn’t solve for x, y, and z.

 Emotional eating can become a habitual response to distress, leading to a sense of being out of control around food.
 From a nervous system perspective, food is often used to stimulate or ground, which may mean somatic work is recommended or required for a different relationship with food to take place.